Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson7/Lesson7.md

 ## Initial Exercise (10 min)

-The difference between software developers and other engineers is not about  domain knowledge — its that developers find things out.
+The difference between software developers and other engineers is *not* about domain knowledge — developers find things out.

-We’ve learned that executing efficient Internet searches is a key skill every iOS developers needs.
+We’ve learned that executing efficient Internet searches is a key skill every iOS developer needs.

 But we also have — at our fingertips — a powerful tool offering a wealth of insight into most of the Swift and iOS constructs we need to know to get the job done: Xcode.